 Bundle + Gear Up

 Ann Arbor Cross Country SkiingWhen playing outdoors in Michigan winter weather, it is necessary to bundle up in those fuzzy socks and thick snow-pants to keep safe and warm.
-Before visiting area parks, make plans to stop and shop for the coolest outdoor winter apparel and gear with ease.
+Before visiting area parks, stop and shop for the coolest outdoor winter apparel and gear with ease.

 Find quality winter wear for your outing at Bivouac, located Downtown Ann Arbor in the State Street District.
 Providing nearly 50 years of Ann Arbor style, Bivouac carries well known outdoor brands like Merrell and Patagonia.
 For the winter camping enthusiast, Bivouac has you covered with high quality outdoor gear designed for the coldest and harshest weather conditions.

 Needing some skiing and snowboarding services or tuning before hitting the hills?
-Bring your gear to Sun & Snow, the top equipment shop for these winter activities!
+Bring your gear to Sun & Snow, the top equipment shop for these winter activities.
 Nationally recognized as one of the top boot labs in the country, skiers can schedule custom boot fittings by appointment with fitting experts.
 Sun & Snow also offers rentals for downhill skis, snowboards and snowshoes for children and adults.
-Switch up your gear and find something new at the Ski & Board Swap gear sale happening this January.

 Best Sledding Hills